 In recent years, the Lean Startup Methodology has begun to replace traditional business model canvases for startups.
-Lean Startup shares principles with Design Thinking and Agile Methodologies and applies them to startups.
+Lean Startup shares principles with Design Thinking and Continuous improvement and applies them to startups.

 Lean Startups begin by finding a business model.
 They test, revise, and reject hypotheses, continuously gather feedback from customers, and rapidly evolve their products.
 This strategy reduces the likelihood that startups will waste a lot of time and money bringing products to market that no one will actually pay for.